Skip to main content

 For the full breakdown of responsibilities and policies, see πŸ“‹ Course Ambassador Guidelines & Expectations.

-If you're not already an Ambassador, you can apply directly from your course's listing in the app or on UDisc.com.
-If you're an existing Ambassador looking to bring someone else on, you can invite them from your Course Dashboard.
+If you're an existing Ambassador looking to bring someone on, you can invite them directly from your Course Dashboard.
+See 🀝 Managing Course Ambassadors for instructions.

 Related Resources